CommonRoad/commonroad-io/commonroad/doc/source/index.rst

 Changelog
 ============
-Compared to version 2020.3, the following features were added or changed:
+Compared to version 2020.3, the following features have been added or changed:

 * Support for over 50 new traffic signs from Germany
 * Phantom obstacles